axibase/atsd/rule-engine/functions-series.md

 ## Overview

-Retrieves series records from the database at any stage of the rule evaluation process.
+These functions retrieve series records from the database at any stage of the rule evaluation process.

 The `db_last` and `db_statistic` functions retrieve the last stored value or calculate statistics from other stored values.
 The queried series can be different from the series in the current window.